AnnasAlhayek/336Su/README.md

 Thank you for reviewing our project!

 Team:
-Annas Alhayek, Shrij Dave, Darsh Patel, Beshoy Yacoub
+Annas Alhayek, Shrij Dave, Darsh Patel